 10. Chatbot

-Develop a simple rule-based chatbot that can answer FAQs or engage in basic conversation.
+Implement a simple rule-based chatbot that can answer an FAQ or has a simple conversation.

 11. Personal Finance Manager